 Since 1 August 2004 ‘specified bodies’ must satisfy 2 extra conditions in order to be members of a VAT group.
 Read section 3 for the definition of ‘specified body’ and for details of the eligibility conditions.
 This only affects VAT groups with a turnover over £10 million per year.

 2.11 How to apply for VAT grouping registration

-Further information can be found in VAT Notice 700/1: who should register for VAT.
+More information can be found in who should register for VAT (VAT Notice 700/1).

 2.12 Who should sign the forms

-The form VAT 50, which is completed for each global group application should be signed by either the applicant company or the person controlling the group.
+The VAT50-51 form, which is completed for each global group application should be signed by either the applicant company or the person controlling the group.

-But see the next paragraph on authorising an agent.
+But read the next paragraph on authorising an agent.

 2.13 Authorising an agent

-If you want your accountant to register a VAT group or make changes to an existing group on your behalf you must inform HMRC of this using form VAT 53.
-Information on the requirements and the extent of the authorisation is contained in the guide someone to deal with HMRC on your behalf.
+If you want your accountant to register a VAT group or make changes to an existing group on your behalf you must inform HMRC of this using the VAT53 form.
+Information on the requirements and the extent of the authorisation is contained in the guide appoint someone to deal with HMRC on your behalf.

 2.14 When to apply